dotnet/docs-aspire/docs/community-toolkit/hosting-data-api-builder.md

 | `configFilePaths` | The paths to the configuration or schema file(s) for Data API builder.
 These are optional and are available as a `params string[]`, meaning you can omit them altogether, or provide one or more path inline.
 When omitted, it defaults to `"./dab-config.json"`. |
 | `httpPort` | The port number for the Data API Builder container is represented as a an `int?`.
 By default, the port is `null`, .NET Aspire assigns a port when this isn't otherwise provided. |

-### Data API Builder Container Image Configuration
+### Data API Builder container image configuration

 You can specify custom registry/image/tag values by using the `WithImageRegistry`/`WithImage`/`WithImageTag` methods: